- Modern slavery statement

-The Modern Slavery Act 2015 requires commercial organisations supplying goods or services with a turnover of more than £36 million to prepare and publish an annual 'Slavery and human trafficking statement'.
-The statement must set out the steps an organisation has taken, if any, during its financial year to ensure that slavery or human trafficking is not taking place in its supply chain.
+The Act requires commercial organisations supplying goods or services with a turnover of more than £36 million to prepare and publish an annual 'Slavery and human trafficking statement'.
+The statement must set out the steps an organisation has taken, if any, during its financial year to ensure that slavery or human trafficking is not taking place in its business or supply chain.

 What is modern slavery?

 Modern slavery is an international crime, affecting an estimated 29.8 million slaves around the world - a growing global issue that transcends age, gender and ethnicities.
 Sadly, vulnerable people from overseas as well as across the UK, are forced to work illegally against their will across many different sectors from agriculture, construction, hospitality, retail, manufacturing, and more.

 GTIL has established a zero-tolerance position on violations to the UK’s anti-human trafficking and anti-modern slavery laws.
 If we find breaches of these laws within our supply chain, we will look to support companies in their efforts to comply with the legislation.

 Our CLEARR values of Collaboration, Leadership, Excellence, Agility, Respect, and Responsibility, are the pillars of our culture.
 They embody everything that we do at GTIL and how we do business.
 They outline the expectation of our people’s behaviour with colleagues, clients and people around the world.